Bruxelles FLE

 Telephone hotlines: Monday from 1pm to 4pm, Thursday from 9am to 12pm - 1pm to 4pm and Friday from 9am to 12pm.

 is part of the French Bar Association of Brussels.
 It promotes access to justice by allowing certain categories of people to benefit from the free assistance of a lawyer in all legal matters.
+Services include: legal advice, assistance and representation in judicial or administrative proceedings or in mediation, lodging of appeals, etc.

 Bureau d'aide juridique de Bruxelles